alekhyaduba/ProblemSolving/README.md

-# HackerRankPractice
+# Coding Practice
-Hacker Rank Practice problems
+PRoblems from Hacker Rank and Google Code Jam